-Why is the best country in the world the worst at a lot of things?
+Why does the so-called “best” country in the world seem to be the worst at a lot of things?

-While we may be the leader of the free world, we seem to fall behind in many areas.
+While we may be the leader of the free world, the U.S. is falling behind in many areas.

-Nowhere is our inadequacy more apparent than how we live life.
+Nowhere is our inadequacy more apparent than how Americans live life.

 Professionally, Americans put in well over the standard 40 hours a week.
 Personally, we run from one activity to the next.
 And in between, we document every nano second of our lives on social media.

-Busyness has also become a perfectly acceptable excuse.
-One that prevents us from seeing our family and friends, going on vacation – even taking time for ourselves.
-A response of “I’m busy” used to be a bit callous and maybe even rude.
-Now, it invokes admiration (“you must be important”) and empathy (“I’m busy too!”).
+It’s become a perfectly acceptable excuse to bail on most anything.
+It prevents us from seeing our family and friends, going on vacation – even taking time for ourselves.
+A response of “I’m busy” used to be a bit callous – perhaps even rude.
+Now, it invokes admiration (“you must be important”) and empathy (“I’m busy too!”)

-What makes busyness particularly troublesome is that it seems to be contagious.
+Busyness is particularly troublesome because it’s often contagious.
 It spreads like a virus, even to those who don’t think they’re susceptible.
 Suddenly, Americans find themselves, consciously or unconsciously, saying they’re busy just so they fit in.
-They don’t want to appear unproductive or worse, abnormal in a society obsessed with being busy all the time.
+They don’t want to appear lazy, unproductive or worse, abnormal in a society obsessed with being busy all the time.

-Guess what?
-It’s not normal.
-And each time we return from a trip, we’re painfully reminded of our country’s affliction.
+But striving to the ideal of “busy” is not normal.
+Each time we return from a trip, we’re painfully reminded of our country’s affliction.

-On our most recent trip to Rome, we realized that indeed, Americans have somehow misplaced what’s really important in life.
+On our most recent trip to Rome, we realized that indeed, many Americans misplace what’s really important in life.

-Rome is a city that’s prioritizes food and family.
+Rome is a city that prioritizes food and family.
 Essentially, eating well and loving well.
-Corrupt politics and a trash debacle aside, the Romans (and frankly, all of Europe) simply know that living in the hear and now is what’s important.
+Corrupt politics and a trash debacle aside, the Romans (and frankly, all of Europe) simply know that living in the here and now is what’s important.
 In observing everyday details, we quickly picked up on cultural norms that prove Rome focuses its attention on what matters most.

-For instance, no matter what time it is, you’ll encounter people eating gelato.
+No matter what time it is, you’ll encounter people eating gelato.
 At €2.50 a cone, this affordable bite of happiness truly encapsulates the phrase of “living your best life.”
 It’s simple, cheap and something that most everyone enjoys.
-We once saw a couple jog barely a quarter mile in a park before plopping down at the nearby cafe to each enjoy a huge bowl of gelato.
-It was 10 o’clock in the morning.
+We once saw a couple jog barely a quarter mile in a park before plopping down at a nearby cafe to each enjoy a huge bowl of gelato at 10 o’clock in the morning.

 Every day, Romans are out and about celebrating life and one another.

-So next time the urge to say “I’m busy” comes along, stop and think what the Romans would do.
+Next time the urge to say “I’m busy” comes along, stop and consider what the Romans might do.
 Who knows?
 Maybe once we Americans start getting our priorities straight in un-busying our life, we’ll change the norms here, and eventually, improve our culture for the better.